-An author specialized on American law, politics, and culture, Mugambi Jouet is a Thomas C. Grey Fellow at Stanford Law School.
+An author specialized on the intersection of law, politics, and culture, Mugambi Jouet recently became the Boulton Fellow at McGill University after teaching at Stanford.
 His book Exceptional America: What Divides Americans From the World and From Each Other was published by the University of California Press in 2017.

 His articles have been featured in academic journals and the media, including Slate, Mother Jones, The New Republic, The San Francisco Chronicle, The Huffington Post, The Hill, Libération, Le Nouvel Observateur magazine, and Le Monde, France’s flagship newspaper.
 He has been interviewed by the media many times, such as on C-SPAN’s Book TV, diverse National Public Radio shows, France 24 TV news programs, French national public radio, and Radio Canada.
 In addition to universities, he has presented his academic research at the 92nd Street Y in Manhattan, Commonwealth Club in San Francisco, Cambridge Forum at Harvard Square, Politics & Prose in Washington, D.C., and the L.A.
 Times book festival.

 Exceptional America, his new book, takes a comparative look at peculiar dimensions of American politics, culture, law, social issues, economics, religion, and criminal justice, from mass incarceration to the death penalty.
 At a time when the Obama and Trump presidencies have sharply divided the United States, it explains how and why Americans are far more polarized than other Westerners over their basic values and worldview.
 Alongside historical, political, legal, and sociological sources, Jouet’s book draws on his observations as a “global citizen” having lived in different regions of America, from the liberal North to the Southern Bible Belt and West Coast.

 After being raised in Paris by a French mother and Kenyan father, he attended university in the United States, studying law, public policy, history, and sociology.
 He holds three degrees, including a Juris Doctor, cum laude, from Northwestern University.
 He then served for three years as a public defender representing indigent persons in Manhattan’s courtrooms.
 He subsequently practiced international law at a war crimes tribunal in The Hague, Netherlands, for another three years.